Skip to content

 Frequently Asked Questions

-Should owner compensation be overhead?
+Should owner compensation count as overhead?

-What counts as contractor costs?
+What counts as contractor cost and what counts as overhead?

 Related Calculators